VDA5050/VDA5050/VDA5050_EN.md

 {"key": "loadType", "value": "pallet_eu"}
 ]

 The reason for using the proposed scheme of "key": "actualKey", "value": "actualValue" is to keep the implementation generic.
-The "actualValue" can be of any possible JSON data type, such as float, bool, and even an object.
+The "actualValue" can be of any possible JSON data type, such as array, boolean, integer, number, string or even an object.

 ## 7.4 Implementation of the instantAction message